effector/eslint-plugin/rules/enforce-effect-naming-convention/enforce-effect-naming-convention.md

 # effector/enforce-effect-naming-convention

 Enforcing naming conventions helps keep the codebase consistent, and reduces overhead when thinking about how to name a variable with effect.
-Your effect should be distingueshed by a suffix `Fx`.
+Your effect should be distinguished by a suffix `Fx`.
 For example, `fetchUserInfoFx` is a effect, `fetchUserInfo` is not.

 ```ts
 // 👍 nice name